aarcThom/aarc-wiki/docs/index.md

 ### Mouseclicks and Shortcuts
 Mouse clicks will be represented by ++"rmb"++ for a right-click, and ++"lmb"++ for a left-click.
 Shortcuts will represented by their key combos.
 For example, ++ctrl+c++ for copy.

+### Admonitions
+Important points will be formatted like so:

+!!!
+Tip "Parameters & Components - What are they?"
+    All the little 'nodes' that make up a Grasshopper definition (script) are called *components*. *Parameters* are a class of component that either reference data from Rhino, reference data from outside of Rhino / Grasshopper, or, as in this case, reference user input.

+Common beginner traps will be formatted like so:

+!!!
+Warning "Always X!"
+    The input Expression field can only ever contain one variable, X. If you need a more complex expression, you can always build it up outside of an input from components found in the *Maths* tab.